Photon-HDF5/photon-hdf5/docs/index.rst

 :Format Version: 0.4

-This is the reference documentation for Photon-HDF5, a file format for freely diffusing single-molecule spectroscopy experiments such as single-molecule FRET (smFRET) (with or without lifetime), Fluorescence Correlation Spectroscopy (FCS) and related techniques.
+This is the reference documentation for `Photon-HDF5<http://photon-hdf5.org/>`__, a file format for timestamp-based single-molecule spectroscopy experiments such as single-molecule FRET (smFRET) (with or without lifetime), Fluorescence Correlation Spectroscopy (FCS) and other related techniques.

 Any dataset containing photon timestamps and other per-photon data can be stored in Photon-HDF5 files.